Imputation of missing values in multi-view data: Methods

 \FloatBarrier

-The general StaPLR algorithm was proposed in \citep{StaPLR}, and further extended to more than 2 levels of stacking \citep{StaPLR3}.
-A range of sparse meta-learners for view selection were compared in \citep{StaPLR2}.
+The general StaPLR algorithm was proposed by \citet{StaPLR}, and later extended to more than 2 levels of stacking \citep{StaPLR3}.
+We will briefly revisit it here.
+StaPLR is a form of multi-view stacking (MVS) \citep{StaPLR, Li2011, multiview_stacking} for binary classification problems, with specific choices for the learning algorithms.
 For clarity, we will assume throughout this article that (1) there are only 2 levels of stacking, the \textit{base} (feature) level, and the \textit{meta} (view) level, and (2) there is only one base learning algorithm ($A_\text{b}$), which is the same for all views.
-Under these assumptions the StaPLR algorithm can be given by Algorithm \ref{al:1}, and displayed as a flow diagram as in Figure \ref{fig:staplr_flow}.
+Under these assumptions the MVS algorithm can be given by Algorithm \ref{al:1}, and displayed as a flow diagram as in Figure \ref{fig:staplr_flow}.
 For each view $\bm{X}^{(v)}, v = 1 \dots V$, a trained classifier $\hat{f}_v$ is obtained by applying the base-learning algorithm $A_{\text{b}}$ to the pair $\bm{X}^{(v)}, \bm{y}$.
-In our case $A_{\text{b}}$ is an $L_2$-penalized logistic regression learner including cross-validation for the tuning parameter, so that each $\hat{f}_v$ is a fully tuned logistic ridge regression model.
 For each of the base-classifiers $\hat{f}_v, v = 1 \dots V$, $k$-fold cross-validation is performed to obtain a vector $\bm{z}^{(v)}$ of estimated out-of-sample predictions.
-The vectors $\bm{z}^{(v)}, v = 1 \dots V$, are then concatenated column-wise into the matrix $\bm{Z}$, which is then used together with outcome $\bm{y}$ to train the meta-learning algorithm $A_{\text{m}}$ and obtain the meta-classifier $\hat{f}_{\text{meta}}$.
-In our case $A_{\text{m}}$ is an $L_1$-penalized nonnegative logistic regression learner including cross-validation for the tuning parameter, so that each $\hat{f}_v$ is a fully tuned logistic nonnegative lasso model.
+We assume that these predictions take the form of predicted probabilities rather than hard class labels.
+The vectors $\bm{z}^{(v)}, v = 1 \dots V$, are concatenated column-wise into the matrix $\bm{Z}$, which is then used together with outcome $\bm{y}$ to train the meta-learning algorithm $A_{\text{m}}$ and obtain the meta-classifier $\hat{f}_{\text{meta}}$.
 The final classifier is then given by $\hat{f}_{\text{stacked}} = \hat{f}_{\text{meta}} \circ (\hat{f}_{\text{1}} \dots \hat{f}_{\text{V}})$.
+StaPLR denotes the special case of MVS where all learners are penalized logistic regression learners \citep{StaPLR}.
+In particular, we choose $A_{\text{b}}$ to be an $L_2$-penalized logistic regression learner including cross-validation for the tuning parameter, so that each $\hat{f}_v$ is a fully tuned logistic ridge regression classifier \citep{StaPLR}.
+For $A_{\text{m}}$ we choose an $L_1$-penalized nonnegative logistic regression learner including cross-validation for the tuning parameter, so that $\hat{f}_{\text{meta}}$ is a fully tuned logistic nonnegative lasso classifier \citep{StaPLR, StaPLR2}.
+In this setup, the base-learners induce shrinkage within each view, while the meta-learner selects or discards views based on their predictive relevance \citep{StaPLR}.
+StaPLR, and the MVS model in general, share some similarities with the recently proposed Mixture-of-Views (MoV) model \citep{MoV}.
+Both are based on the ``divide and conquer" paradigm of dividing a complex problem into simpler ones and then combining them \citep{MoV}.
+However, the MoV model is a multi-view generalization of the mixture-of-experts model (MoE) \citep{MoE1, MoE2, MoE3}, while StaPLR/MVS is a multi-view generalization of stacking \citep{Wolpert1992}.
+This means there are two important differences between the models.
+The first is that in the MoV model, the weights are assigned to each of the view-specific classifiers based on within-sample performance, while in StaPLR/MVS they are assigned based on estimated out-of-sample performance.
+Basing the weights on estimated out-of-sample performance is the core idea behind stacking, and can filter out bias and improve generalization performance \citep{Wolpert1992}.
+The second difference is that in the MoV model the goal is to find the most predictive set of views for each individual sample, while in StaPLR the goal is to find the most predictive set of views across all samples.
+In our case, only the second type of view selection is of interest as it has the potential to reduce data collection in future experiments.

 \FloatBarrier